ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

     tan.support_native_out = True

-It's very important to ensure the :code:`support_native_out` attribute is not added to backend implementations that do not handle the :code:`out` argument, as the `presence of this attribute`_ dictates whether the argument should be handled `by the backend function`_ or `by the wrapper`_.
+It's very important to ensure the :code:`support_native_out` attribute is not added to backend implementations that do not handle the :code:`out` argument, as the `presence of this attribute`_ dictates whether the argument should be handled `by the backend function`_ or `by the wrapper <function_wrapping.rst>`_.

 This distinction only concerns how the inplace update is applied to the native array, which is operated upon directly by the backend.
 If :code:`out` is specified in an Ivy function, then an inplace update is always **also** performed on the :class:`ivy.Array` instance itself, which is how :code:`out` is provided to the function originally.